Self Employment For Migrants

 Once you have completed your tax return you'll be presented with a figure that you will need to pay, this is automatically calculated and you will be able to pay for it online.
 Please note that in recent times HMRC has removed the possibility of paying your tax by credit card and you will now need to pay by some other method of payment.

 If you want to, you can use the services of an accountant but in this day and age, it seems to be a lot cheaper now to use accounting software.
 Many of these software packages can work out the tax liabilities for you and make it easy to work out your tax return.

 You must ensure that you keep hold of all of your receipts and invoices in order to commit a correct self-assessment tax return.
 Any failure to declare your correct earnings can be punished heavily.

 How we can help

 As immigration solicitors, we can help visa holders like yourself to get the information they need in order to move to the UK and successfully run a business within it.
-So, for more information on running a business in the UK, or indeed any other immigration related query, please get in touch today and we can offer you the correct support and advice for situation.
+So, for more information on running a business in the UK, or indeed any other immigration-related query, please get in touch today and we can offer you the correct support and advice for the situation.

 - New Trade Deal Means Working Holiday Rules Relaxed for British Nationals in Australia

 - Court of Appeal Finds Exemption of UK Immigration in Data Protection Act Unlawful